KayseGames/Kayse-Games-RPG-Game/Patchnotes.md

 **Medium Priority:**
 - Already killed enemies can be assassinated a second time.
 - If you attack an enemy from the front the animation glitches.
+- If you spam assassinate and vault at the same time you glitch out and either ragdoll or go through walls.

 ## 🖥️ Download Location
 Download all files from this [GitHub repository](#).
 Then open the files in Unreal Engine using your Epic Games Account.